stevelab1/dash-alpha/README.md

 ## User stories

 ### Traveller
-Sara has just moved to the UK from Australia, she has become very confused when poeple say "chill" to her.
-She tried searching the word on google and came up with "cold" as a synonym...
+Sara recently moved to the UK from Australia and is having trouble understanding local slang: when someone says "chill," she doesn't know what it means.
+She tries to search for the word on Google but the results she gets are confusing.
+She needs a tool that will help her understand what "chill" means in the context of British English slang.

 ### Tutor
-Ali tutors his cousin with English at school since she has recently moved to the UK from Iran and can't understand her classes.
-He wants to show her how she can search the words she doesn't understand on the internet but as they Google the word "remarkable" they are faced with images of tablets...
+Ali is tutoring his cousin in English at school.
+She recently moved to the UK from Iran and is having trouble understanding some of the words she hears in class.
+When they try to search for the word "remarkable" on Google, they find images of tablets instead of the definition of the word.
+Ali needs a tool that will help his cousin quickly and easily find the definitions of English words, without confusing or irrelevant results.

 ### For local development: